www-oto-dev/webdev-sdk/output/python/PyPI_README.md

-# WebdevSdk Python SDK 1.0.0<a id="webdevsdk-python-sdk-100"></a>
+# WebOtoDevSdk Python SDK 1.0.0<a id="webotodevsdk-python-sdk-100"></a>

-Welcome to the WebdevSdk SDK documentation.
-This guide will help you get started with integrating and using the WebdevSdk SDK in your project.
+Welcome to the WebOtoDevSdk SDK documentation.
+This guide will help you get started with integrating and using the WebOtoDevSdk SDK in your project.

 ## Versions<a id="versions"></a>